NAMERIO/resurviv/README.md

 or cd into server and client directories and run `pnpm dev` for each

-or pnpm -r dev to start both from root folder to start all at once.
+or pnpm -r dev from root folder to start all at once.

 ## Production builds
 See [HOSTING.md](./HOSTING.md)